damien-dupre/dcu-r-tutorials/slides/slide_03_06.md

 A very powerful way to create figures in R is to use a ggplot at the end of a data transformation pipe.

-Indeed, having a data frame object as first argument of the `ggplot()` function is similar as using a pipe operator and to chain it to the `ggplot()` function:
+Indeed, having a data frame object as first argument of the `ggplot()` function is similar to using a pipe operator and chaining it to the `ggplot()` function:

 ```r
 # this classic representation: